Measuring Credit Risk in Consumer Loans under CECL

 Feb 14, 2017

-A recent poll by Sageworks finds that many financial institutions have work to do when it comes to gathering data to assess credit risk in their consumer loan portfolios under FASB’s new standard for measuring current expected credit losses, known as CECL.
+A recent poll by Abrigo finds that many financial institutions have work to do when it comes to gathering data to assess credit risk in their consumer loan portfolios under FASB’s new standard for measuring current expected credit losses, known as CECL.

-Nearly 1 in 4 of the bank and credit union professionals surveyed during a Sageworks webinar on CECL methodologies said they are not storing on a monthly basis for consumer loans any of the three risk-based metrics Sageworks believes will be good proxies for changes in credit risk over time in the consumer pool.
+Nearly 1 in 4 of the bank and credit union professionals surveyed during a Abrigo webinar on CECL methodologies said they are not storing on a monthly basis for consumer loans any of the three risk-based metrics Abrigo believes will be good proxies for changes in credit risk over time in the consumer pool.
 More than 450 participants on the webinar were asked which risk-based metric they store on a monthly basis for consumer loans: FICO scores, risk ratings or risk level/classification.
 Among respondents:

 - 21 percent said they are storing none of the metrics.